Santisoutoo/NLP/S11/README.md

 # Pilot response agent based on `deepseek-r1-distill-qwen-7b`

-This application trys to implement an agent that acts as a pilot communicating with Air Traffic Control (ATC).
+This application aims to implement an agent that acts as a pilot communicating with Air Traffic Control (ATC).

-The standard communication workflow in this context involves the controller speaking first, followed by the pilot repeating the message.
-This readback procedure ensures that the message was clearly understood and helps prevent any miscommunication.
+In standard ATC communications, the controller speaks first, and the pilot responds by repeating the essential parts of the message.
+This readback procedure ensures that the message has been clearly understood and helps prevent miscommunication.

+ATC instructions typically come from three main units or dependencies, each responsible for a specific phase of the flight on the ground:

+**Delivery (DEL):** Issues the initial clearance, including the departure route (SID), runway, squawk code, and initial altitude.

+**Ground (GND):** Manages taxi clearances between the gate and the runway (or vice versa), including holding points and taxiways.

+**Tower (TWR):** Handles clearances for takeoff and landing, as well as immediate traffic coordination near the runway.

-Here are some examples:
+Here are some **examples**:

+    TWR
-- RYR684V wind 240 8kt cleared to land runway 24L -> expeted output -> cleared to land runway 24R RYA684V
+    - ATC: `RYR684V wind 240 8kt cleared to land runway 24L`
+    Pilot: `Cleared to land runway 24L, RYR684V`

+    GND
-- VLG54WT taxi to HP01 runway 24L via M, P, L, k  -> Taxi to HP01 runway 24L via M, P, L, k, VLG54WT
+    - ATC: `VLG54WT taxi to HP01 runway 24L via M, P, L, K`
+    Pilot: `Taxi to HP01 runway 24L via M, P, L, K, VLG54WT`

+    DEL
+    - ATC: `RYR684V, cleared to Dublin via PELAX 2A departure, runway 24L, initial climb 5000 feet, squawk 4132.`

+    Pilot: `Cleared to Dublin via PELAX 2A, runway 24L, initial climb 5000 feet, squawk 4132, RYR684V.`

-In the first example, we can see that the pilot repeats almost exactly what the controller said.
-However, non-essential information such as the wind is intentionally omitted in the response.
-This is done to minimize the time spent on the frequency, allowing other pilots to communicate more efficiently.
+In the first example, we see that the pilot repeats almost exactly what the controller said.
+However, non-essential information such as wind is intentionally omitted in the response.
+This helps reduce the time spent on the radio frequency, allowing other pilots to communicate more efficiently.

 ## Interface